WebDevEtc/BlogEtc/README.md

 This is a list of features or things that I want to eventually get round to adding

 - Allow users to upload images for the blog post body (at the moment only featured images (1 per size) can be added to a blog post.
-- Built in WYSIWYG editor for the blog posts
+- Allow users to remove a featured image from a blog post.
 - Option to use HTMLPurifier to sanatise output.
-- Better options for assigning post authors (currently it just assigns the currently logged in user)
+- Better options for assigning post authors (currently it just assigns the currently logged in user).
+However, if site has 10,000+ users do we really want an UI interface for this?
+The alternative is to add something like a a is_admin field to the `users` table and only show admin users.
 - Possibly add tags (we already have categories) but I am not sure how useful they really are, given that we already have categories.
 - Pagination for comments on view single post?
+At the moment we limit it to a high number (default in config is 5000).
 - RSS feed: shows from full (stripped tags) ->html of blog post (although has a setTextLimit() on it) - need to trim this, and if it uses custom view files then it should render that (without html).
+- Email notification to admin when new comment is added